ucraft-com/kafka-producer/README.md

 # kafka-producer
-Package for producing messages to the Kafka topics.
+Package for producing messages into Kafka topics.